HandsOnDataViz/book/docs/HandsOnDataViz.md

 drop-down menus to format the codes.
 </p>

-TODO above: Reviewer wants example of how to customize tooltips and add labels (annotations?) here
+TODO above: ADD example of how to customize tooltips and add annotations, as reviewer requested here.

 1. Finally, click *Proceed* or advance to the *Publish & Embed* screen to share your work with others.
 Follow the prompts, or the more